yeldiRium/nix-config/WORKER.md

 4. Build a new config for your work computer, since adding a new worker automatically creates a new ssh config
 5. Commit the change to workers.json

+## Updating a worker

+1. Run the [worker-update script](./scripts/worker-update) and pass it the worker's shortname

 ## Removing a worker

 1. Run the [worker-rm script](./scripts/worker-rm) and pass it the worker's shortname